Hugo Suárez

-Hugo Suárez Vaca (born February 7, 1982 in Santa Cruz de la Sierra) is a Bolivian footballer who currently plays goalkeeper for Wilstermann in the Liga de Fútbol Profesional Boliviano.
+Hugo Suárez Vaca (born February 7, 1982, in Santa Cruz de la Sierra) is a Bolivian footballer who plays goalkeeper for Wilstermann in the Liga de Fútbol Profesional Boliviano.

 During his professional career he also played for Real Santa Cruz, Wilstermann in three periods, Real Potosí and Oriente Petrolero.

 He has been capped for the Bolivia national team 13 times.